The 2022 Burnout & Imposter Syndrome Research Study shows findings that are essential reading for line managers and HR professionals.

 These are ideas of things you could start today, while you look at the larger cultural causes from the burnout research study, which we discuss below.

 Thinking back through the three pillars of burnout, what small steps could you take today that could make a big difference?
 What support might you need to make those changes?
 What would be the very first step?

 And then it's time to look at longer-term, strategic solutions.

 These may take a little time, but many are easier to implement than we might think.
 And if employees see you taking action on this, it gives them hope, which can help to start turning burnout and Imposter Syndrome around.

 Over the past 18 years, Clare Josa has used her research and training to create the Natural Resilience Method®.
 These strategies have already helped many thousands of people to change their lives, growing their confidence, preventing burnout, and stopping Imposter Syndrome.
 And there are five core steps to the process:

 Clare runs trainings in this which change lives in just a few weeks.
 People can take the course for themselves - it's affectionately known as the Inner Critic Bootcamp™ - and individuals can register here or it can run in-house for your organisation.

-She also certifies people to become Imposter Syndrome First-Aiders, who are Natural Resilience Method® Facilitators.
+She also certifies people to become Imposter Syndrome First-Aiders, who are Natural Resilience Method® Coaches.
 They are able to support people in-the-moment, with 'first aid' strategies to reduce stress, worry, anxiety and self-sabotage.
 They are also trained to teach people, 1:1, how to rewire their brain and their body, so they can start turning their inner critic into a genuine cheerleader and prevent the root causes of burnout, whilst significantly reducing Imposter Syndrome.